-Located in a picturesque village near to Barnard Castle, County Durham, Whorlton Hall provides assessment and intervention for men and women living with a learning disability and complex needs.
+Located in a picturesque village near to Barnard Castle, County Durham, Whorlton Hall provides assessment and treatment for men and women living with a learning disability and complex needs.
 The team can also support those who have additional mental or physical health needs or complex behaviours, and also individuals who are detained under the Mental Health Act.

 Whorlton Hall is a beautiful and spacious detached, grade 2 listed period property, surrounded by stunning countryside in an idyllic village location.
 The service comprises of three separate elements:

 - A separate three bedroomed suite offering more intensive support and accommodation for three men.
 This suite has a shared lounge and dining room to help promote social skills and independent living skills.

 - Two individual bespoke apartments that give the service user the separate living space that they require.
 Each apartment has an en-suite, a lounge diner and one of them hosts its own separate art room.

 - 12 bedrooms each with their own en-suite facilities.
 Accommodation is generous and the people we support can choose between the specially designed gender specific lounges and living areas, affording them higher levels of privacy and comfort.
 Each person also has a choice of which dining areas they would like to use.
 One of the areas within the hospital hosts a separate lounge, diner and life skills kitchen, enabling people to gain the skills required for independent living allowing them to cook for and entertain their visitors.

 Other facilities include an activities hub for crafts, games and skills sessions, a recreation room with pool and table football, an IT suite and a beauty and aromatherapy room.